plisker/Airline/README.md

 # Airline Check-In Script
 ## Installation and Use Instructions

-This script, if run over 24 hours before my favorite airline's check-in, will automatically check you in to your flight exactly 24 hours before the scheduled departure time, thus increasing the likelihood of a good seat.
+This script, if run over 24 hours before my [favorite airline's](https://www.southwest.com/) check-in, will automatically check you in to your flight as soon as checkin is allowed, thus increasing the likelihood of a good seat.
 This script is compatible with both Python 2.7 and 3.

 ## Installation
 This script has a few dependencies that must be installed before use.